 - In traffic, avoid “cutting” in front of a bus.
 Many bus drivers leave a safe following distance between the bus and car ahead of them to ensure a safer environment for passengers.
 Even if your car can fit into the space, drivers should always avoid cutting in front of a bus or transit vehicle.

 Many school zones have crossing guards at crosswalks.
 Ontario drivers are required to obey a crossing guard’s instructions to stop.
 When a guard displays a stop sign, you MUST remain stopped until everyone, including the guard, is safely off the roadway.

-With so many distractions during the back-to-school season, especially with the added stress of COVID-19, give you and your children extra time by leaving a little earlier.
-A few additional minutes to reduce the stress of driving could go a long way to make your children’s commute to school more enjoyable and safer for all.
+With so many distractions during the back-to-school season, especially with the added stress of COVID-19, give yourself extra time for drop off by leaving a little earlier.
+A few additional minutes to reduce the stress of driving can go a long way to make your child’s commute to school more enjoyable and safer for all.

 Kids are excited to be back at school, so let’s keep them safe when driving in school zones!